 There are fewer more comforting, blissful things to do than stare up at the cosmos, watching stars glimmer and meteors whizz by.
 And over the next couple of weeks, stargazers are in for a treat.
 From April 14 to April 30, the Lyrid meteor show will light up skies worldwide.

 Meteors or shooting stars are celestial debris which burn up as they hit the Earth’s atmosphere, turning into beautiful, sparkling flashes of light.
-Traditionally, one of the most spectacular displays is the Lyrid meteor shower, which appears for ten or so nights every April, and is visible all around the world.
+Traditionally, the Lyrid meteor shower is one of the most spectacular cosmic displays in the astronomy calendar.
+The Lyrids appear for ten or so nights every April, and are visible all around the world.

-In 2021 the after-dark show kicked off around April 15.
-It peaks on the night of April 22-23, when you might be able to see a shooting star stream across the sky every four minutes – given clear skies, of course.
+In 2022 the after-dark show kicks off tonight (April 14), and will peak on the night of April 22 to 23, when you might be able to see a shooting star stream across the sky every four minutes – given clear skies, of course.

-Unfortunately, this year’s Lyrids will be competing with a nearly-full, extra-bright moon, which means it’s unlikely to be a vintage year.
-However, the meteors are visible worldwide and you don’t need any special equipment – so if you’re awake after midnight, it’s still worth looking up and trying to spot the odd magical streak of fire across the sky.
+Luckily, this year’s Lyrids will combine with a last quarter moon, meaning that conditions are ideal for spotting some meteors.
+Assuming cloud-free weather, they should be visible worldwide and without need for any special equipment.
+So if you’re awake after dark, it’s worth looking up and trying to spot the odd magical streak of fire across the sky.

-Now mark your calendar for the rest of 2021’s shooting stars, eclipses, meteor showers and planetary alignments!
+Now mark your calendar for the rest of 2022’s shooting stars, eclipses, meteor showers and planetary alignments.